Ekaterina Alexandrova

 Ekaterina Evgenyevna Alexandrova (Екатери́на Евге́ньевна Александро́ва; born 15 November 1994) is a Russian professional tennis player.
-She achieved her career-high singles ranking of world No. 10 on 13 October 2025 and a WTA doubles ranking of No. 41 on 8 September 2025.
+She has a career-high singles ranking of world No. 10, achieved on 13 October 2025 and a best doubles ranking of No. 41, reached on 8 September 2025.

-Alexandrova has won five WTA Tour and three WTA 125 singles titles.

-She has also won seven singles titles on the ITF Circuit.
+Alexandrova has won eight WTA Tour titles combined, five in singles and three in doubles.
+She also earned three WTA Challenger titles in singles, as well as seven singles titles on the ITF Women's World Tour.

 Personal life

 Since 2006, Alexandrova has been living and training in Prague, Czech Republic, with her parents and two siblings, a brother and a sister.
 They moved after travelling to the city for a youth tournament, attracted by the local availability of tennis courts compared to Russia.
 According to the player, the Russian Tennis Federation didn't know about her existence before 2016 and she has never been good enough to cause interest from the Czech Tennis Association in terms of citizenship switch.
 However, she has long been tempted by the easier life possibility with a Czech passport, especially considering travel visas, but wasn't able to implement the opportunity at a certain point — after collecting all the necessary documents she couldn't decide if another citizenship is really the right decision for her.
 She hasn't applied for the Czech citizenship yet.

 Alexandrova speaks Russian and Czech fluently, and also English, to a lesser extent.
 Her father Evgeny is her coach, and Steffi Graf was her childhood tennis idol.